 If the redirect contains a Target Link-Layer Address option the host either creates or updates the Neighbor Cache entry for the target.
 In both cases the cached link-layer address is copied from the Target Link-Layer Address option.
 If a Neighbor Cache entry is created for the target its reachability state MUST be set to STALE as specified in Section 7.3.3.
-If a cache entry already existed and it is updated with a different link-layer address its reachability state MUST also be set to STALE.
+If a cache entry already existed and it is updated with a different link-layer address, its reachability state MUST also be set to STALE.
+If the link-layer address is the same as that already in the cache, the cache entry's state remains unchanged.